 Gastritis is inflammation or irritation of the lining of the stomach.
-Stomach inflammation and other discomfort and pain can occur suddenly (acute) lasting one to three days, or it can be chronic, lasting several days to weeks.
+Stomach inflammation, discomfort and gastritis pain can occur suddenly (acute) lasting one to three days, or it can be chronic, lasting several days to weeks.

-When searching for the causes of gastritis pain and discomfort look for:
+When searching for the causes of gastritis pain and discomfort look for these common symptoms of gastritis:

 - Heartburn/indigestion (burning feeling in the stomach/chest)